Eden3DP/Products-Services/README.md

-More will be added and current products & nservices will be updated daily.
+More will be added and current products & services will be updated daily.